Aliases for CCKBR Gene

 This gene encodes a G-protein coupled receptor for gastrin and cholecystokinin (CCK), regulatory peptides of the brain and gastrointestinal tract.
 This protein is a type B gastrin receptor, which has a high affinity for both sulfated and nonsulfated CCK analogs and is found principally in the central nervous system and the gastrointestinal tract.
 Alternative splicing results in multiple transcript variants.
 A misspliced transcript variant including an intron has been observed in cells from colorectal and pancreatic tumors. [provided by RefSeq, Dec 2015]

 GeneCards Summary for CCKBR Gene

 CCKBR (Cholecystokinin B Receptor) is a Protein Coding gene.
 Diseases associated with CCKBR include Panic Disorder and Anxiety.
-Among its related pathways are Signaling by GPCR and Salivary secretion.
+Among its related pathways are Secretion of Hydrochloric Acid in Parietal Cells and RET signaling.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and 1-phosphatidylinositol-3-kinase regulator activity.
 An important paralog of this gene is CCKAR.